Complementary Medicine in Canning Vale

 Yes - acupuncture sessions can be claimed with your private health fund (depending on your individual level of cover).
 Please contact your health fund to find out how much they cover.
 You can claim on the day of your appointment.

 A soft tissue technique developed by the Australian, Tom Bowen.
-You can expect to sit or lay on a treatment table for about 20 minutes, as cross-fibre type movements are made over specific points on your body, in specific sequences.
+You can expect to sit or lay on a treatment table for about 20 minutes, as cross-fibre ('across the grain') movements are made over specific points on your body, in specific sequences.
 Bowen therapy makes use of stretch, pressure and vibration to activate different receptors to bring about change and regulation.

 Prep for Treatment